 There are plenty of places to find good tenants these days.
 Craigslist is still a great place to start.

 Take the time to check references, particularly from employers and past landlords.
 You should also conduct an interview with the potential tenants to make sure you are comfortable communicating with them.
+A bad tenant can lead to potential legal issues and damages to your property.

 6. Draft a lease agreement